 In August, the same waterways were flagged for the potential presence of blue-green algae.
 The brooks were reopened for recreational use after additional testing found levels to be satisfactorily low.

 To the understanding of town officials, Butler said, the newly discovered E. coli presence is not "directly related" to the blue-green algae issue, but may be related by geography, given the high concentration of farmland and livestock in the area.
-This year’s dry, hot summer could also be a
+This year’s dry, hot summer could also be a factor.

 The public will be immediately notified when more information becomes available, Butler’s announcement says.